monty charlotte preston

 Knowing the speed at which wildfires arrive, we wanted a solution that would be readily accessible, and useful even in everyday, non-emergency situations.
 We decided to create a tranforming blanket that could be used daily in its basic form at home, taken camping, or stored in the car.

-moved between sketches on paper and prototypes in fabric, which allowed us to explore different forms, patterns, and functions for the SNUFFY.
+We moved between sketches on paper and prototypes in fabric, which allowed us to explore different forms, patterns, and functions for the SNUFFY.

 Materials & Features: